viral32111/rcon/README.md

 This is a command-line RCON client for [Minecraft](https://minecraft.net) and the [Source Engine](https://wikipedia.org/wiki/Source_(game_engine)).

-The [Minecraft protocol](https://wiki.vg/RCON) is an implementation of the [Source Engine protocol](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol), with a few minor bug fixes.

 ## Background

 Since I run game servers for my community and friends, I require a reliable way to remotely control them via command-line on the host server.
 There are many tools available to do this already, such as [mcrcon](https://github.com/Tiiffi/mcrcon), which is what I used before making this project, but I wanted to make my own once I started needing one for the Source Engine too, as I did not want to have multiple utilities for each game.